The-Marcy-Lab-School/2-2-2-assignment/README.md

 [Check out this `W3 schools` tutorial on select tags](https://www.w3schools.com/tags/tag_select.asp).
 Notice that the `label` tag goes outside, the `name` attribute goes on the `select` tag, and each nested option has the `value`.

 Now that you know how to build one, let's do it!
+Do this _after_ the `fieldset`.
 - First, we need a `label` tag with:
   - a `for` attribute of `location`
   - text content of `Location:` (no space!)